Quinoa Stew with Beef

 Instructions

-• Preheat large deep skillet on medium heat and swirl oil to coat.
-Add onion and carrots, cook for a few minutes, stirring occasionally.
+• Preheat Dutch oven or heavy bottom pot on medium heat and swirl 1 tablespoon of oil to coat.
+Add onion, garlic and carrots, cook for 3-4 minutes, stirring occasionally.
 Transfer to a medium bowl and set aside.

 Notes